scipr-lab/libsnark/README.md

 *   define `MONTGOMERY_OUTPUT` (on by default)

     Serialize Fp elements as their Montgomery representations.
-If this option is not set then Fp elements are serialized as their equivalence classes, which is slower but produces human-readable output.
+If this option is disabled then Fp elements are serialized as their equivalence classes, which is slower but produces human-readable output.